 |Cost||A per group basis, depending on needs and funding|

 In addition to the storage tiers listed above, Research Computing hosts a number of owned, custom storage systems.
-These are paid for by specific groups, once storage sizes/specifications are proposed by RC, and are housed and maintained by Research Computing, and integrated into our infrastructure like any other system.
-These system range from dedicated group storage w/ backups, to scratch-style systems, to dedicated parallel systems.
-These are many times designed for very specific application/instrument requirements, or when the cost model of our shared storage no longer makes sense for the amount of storage desired.
+Once storage sizes/specifications are proposed by RC, they are paid for by specific groups and then housed, maintained, and integrated into our infrastructure like any other system.
+These systems range from dedicated group storage with backups, to scratch-style systems, to dedicated parallel systems.
+These are often designed for very specific application/instrument requirements, or when the cost model of our shared storage no longer makes sense for the amount of storage desired.
 Please contact RCHelp to get details.

 Billing requirements: A 33 digit billing code, unit details and description of the the storage (for the invoice line item) from the PI or their faculty/financial admin.

 Snapshots/Checkpoints are point-in-time copies of files/directories as they were at the time of the snapshot.
 They are useful for protecting from accidental deletion, bad edits, and a quick, general safety net.

 CAVEATS: These are stored on the same storage system as the primary data, and would not be useful in the event of system failure for recovery.

 Backups, unlike snapshots/checkpoints are full copies of the primary data, which resides on another storage system in another physical location (Data center).
 This provides protection from system failures and physical issues.
 These backups are done in an incremental manner (only changed data is copied, with 1 full copy of the primary data and a number of incremental backups providing a bit of history, without storing the data multiple times for unchanged files).
 Backups are typically done daily, keeping 2 weeks worth of daily history, unless otherwise requested or stated.